aleksandarhorvat/artificial-intelligence-practice/neural-network/exercise-01/readme.md

 - `mnist/` - folder for the MNIST task (exercise)
     - `mnist_solution.ipynb` - notebook with the solution for this exercise
-- `nn_visualization.ipynb` - notebook with the visualization of neural network decision boundaries (this notebook is not required for tests; it is for visualization purposes)
+- `nn_visualization.ipynb` - notebook with the visualization of neural network decision boundaries